raystanza/raystanza.github.io/all_collections/_posts/2024-12-14-laravel-queue-workers.md

 - **Beanstalkd**: A lightweight, fast queueing service.
 - **Others**: Laravel can integrate with any queue backend supported by the `illuminate/queue` package.

-Queues in Laravel are defined as `jobs`—PHP classes that encapsulate the logic for the deferred task.
+Queues in Laravel are defined as `jobs`-PHP classes that encapsulate the logic for the deferred task.
 Workers then listen for new jobs and execute them asynchronously.

 ---